cubicool/prophile/README.md

 # Prophile

-Prophile is a small (single header / single source) C library with an easy--**but robust**--API for profiling and measuring code execution time.
-It has OS-level timing and querying support for Windows, as well as any environment supporting the C function *gettimeofday*.
+Prophile is a small (single header / single source) C library using an easy--**but robust**--API for profiling and measuring code execution time.
+It has OS-level timing and querying support for Windows, as well as any environment supporting the C function *clock_gettime*.
+Alternatively, it can be configured to use the [RDTSC](https://en.wikipedia.org/wiki/Time_Stamp_Counter) assembly instruction, if supported.

 ## Compiling / Integrating